neelsmith/greeklang/morphology/ov.md

 ## Building a parser

-Use gradle to compile a parser in two steps:
+Compile a parser with two gradle tasks:

 1. `gradle buildStems`
 2. `gradle fst`